EmotiCare/ML-Repository/README.md

 - PyCharm Community Edition 2024.1.1
 - Visual Studio Code
 - Keras 2.13.1
+- TensorFlow 2.13.0
 - Matplotlib 3.7.5
 - Pandas 2.0.3
 - Numpy 1.24.3
 - NLTK 3.8.1

 ## Data Collection
-This project involves the development of a simple mental health chatbot model by leveraging three distinct datasets.
+This project involves the development of a simple mental health chatbot model by leveraging three distinct datasets, along with additional data collected by our team.
 Here's a detailed breakdown of each dataset:
 #### Dataset 1: Chatbot for Mental Health Conversations
 The [Chatbot for Mental Health Conversations](https://www.kaggle.com/code/jocelyndumlao/chatbot-for-mental-health-conversations/) is obtained from Kaggle.
 #### Dataset 2: Therapist Patient Conversation Dataset